Let's plan!

 • Listen for the crackle: crisp outside, tender inside.

-• Pair smart: espresso, café crème, or fresh OJ.
+• Pair smart: espresso, café crème, or fresh orange juice.

 • Eat now: best within a few hours of baking.

-Beaurouge tip: do a mini crawl—two classics + one creative—in one neighborhood.
+Beaurouge tip: do a mini crawl—two classics and one creative stop—in a single neighborhood.
 We’ll map an easy loop near your hotel.

 Taste Paris with Beaurouge